relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR20] IAPI_2.0_Integration.md

 We should cleanup created loadfiles in when batches are removed and job was finished.

+## Timeline

+1. We are going to implement basic scenario for documents push without _Long Text_ fields and without Native files

+2. Implement Retry Errors feature

+3. Extend Sync job with Long Text Fields (perhaps saved to files and with links in *.dat LoadFile)

+4. ADF/ADLS re-architecture to fully cover Sync Documents Flow (with CopyFiles Mode)

+5. Integrate with IAPI 2.0 for Images Flow

+6. Integrate with IAPI 2.0 for Non-Documents Flow

+_Note: After Documents flow will be fully integrated we are going in meantime to increase performance because there is a lot of low-hanging fruits

 ## Issues

-1. ADF/ALDS flow would need to be re-architectured to meet new requirements - there is no more streaming so the paths need to be stored directly in LoadFile and should follow Drain-Stop requirements
+1. ADF/ADLS flow would need to be re-architectured to meet new requirements - there is no more streaming so the paths need to be stored directly in LoadFile and should follow Drain-Stop requirements

 2. Tagging require some additional effort in comparison to IAPI 1.0 - it was for free there (we lose Create Saved Search feature)